 What is the right ratio of automated checks to human review?

-Mature programs run 85-90% of outputs through automated gates only, 10-15% through human spot-check or mandatory review, fewer than 2% requiring escalation.
+Mature programs run 85–90% of outputs through automated gates only, 10–15% through human spot-check or mandatory review, fewer than 2% requiring escalation.
 If more than 20% of outputs need a human, the automated stack is underperforming — fix the gates, not the queue.
+The tiering should be driven by your use-case risk taxonomy, not by what the team has bandwidth to review.

 How often should rubrics be updated?